kouichi-c-nakamura/anzan_training/README.md

 # anzan_training

-This is a simple training programm for multiplication of (up to) two digits integers.
+This is a simple training programm for multiplication of (up to) two-digit integers.

 []()
 <img src="Screenshot 2023-10-30 at 09.48.26.png" alt="screenshot" title="サンプル">